-Here’s a gem from over a quarter-century ago: Sorting Out Sorting, a film produced by the University of Toronto that uses then-impressive graphics to visually explain sorting algorithms:
+Here’s a gem from over a quarter-century ago: Sorting Out Sorting (running time 31:15), a film produced by the University of Toronto that uses then-impressive graphics to visually explain sorting algorithms:

 The film is divided into three sections, each devoted to a category of sorting algorithm.
 These sections are: